A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Sufficient Condition for Decidable Synthesis for URA

-and which is recognisable by a nondeterministic B\"uchi automaton that can be effectively constructed given $R$.
-Notice this implies that $\F$ and $\QF$ coincide on lasso words.
-Given a URA $S$ with registers $R_S$ and $k$, define:
+and recognisable by a nondeterministic B\"uchi automaton that can be effectively constructed given $R$.
+The definition implies that $\F_R$ and $\QF_R$ coincide on lasso words.
+Such a set $\QF_R$ is called \emph{regular approximation} and written as $\QF$ when $R$ is clear.

+\begin{example*} The data domains $(\bbD,=)$ and $(\bbQ,<)$ are regapprox because their sets $\F_R$ for every $R$ are $\omega$-regular, so there is no need to approximate them.
+On these domains, to check whether a given action word is feasible, one can track the relations between the registers and check if the read tests are consistent with these relations.
+For instance, if $r_1 < r_2$ but we read the test $* = r_1 = r_2$, then the action word is unfeasible.

+The domain $(\bbN,<,0)$ is also regapprox.
+Here, it is not sufficient to track the relations between the registers.
+We also need to ensure that between any two stored data values only a bounded number of different values is inserted along the action word.
+(Recall the example on page~\pageref{page:example:UpWeGo} with Figure~\ref{fig:UpWeGo}.)
+However, when an action word is lasso-shaped, it suffices to check the absence of an \emph{infinite} number of such insertions.
+The latter can be checked by an $\omega$-regular automaton, which allows for proving the regapproximability of $(\bbN,<,0)$.

+Finally, consider the data domain $(\bbN,\{S,=\},\{0\},0)$, where $S$ is the successor relation, i.e.\ $S(a,b)$ holds iff $a = b+1$.
+This domain is not regapprox.
+Intuitively, this is because the domain allows for counting, which enables non $\omega$-regular phenomena even in lasso words.
+We prove this by contradiction.
+Consider the following $\omega$-regular language of action words over a single register $r$:

+i.e.\ the value in $r$ is incremented $n$ times, then decremented $m$ times, then compared to zero and not updated. $L$ contains feasible as well as unfeasible action words.
+Every feasible word of $L$ has $n=m$, hence $\F\cap L$ is not $\omega$-regular.
+Moreover, every word of $L$ is a lasso, thus $L \cap \lasso = L$.
+Let us assume that the data domain is regapprox, witnessed by $\QF$ for $R = \{r\}$.
+Since $\QF \cap \lasso = \F \cap \lasso$ by definition, we get